Is Lion’s Mane Psychedelic?

 The answer is yes, but it’s not traditionally held as a psychedelic mushroom.
 The Lion’s Mane experience is mind-boggling in another unique way–by promoting neurogenesis.
 Before we dig in, though, let’s start with the basics:

 Lion’s mane is a white, delicate mushroom that grows on hardwood trees in temperate regions across the globe.
-It’s characterized by its white, full, hair-like appearance that resembles a lion’s mane.
+It’s characterized by its white, full, hair-like appearance that resembles a mane of a lion.

 While Lion's Mane mushroom is not a psychedelic in the traditional sense, it has been reported to produce a variety of cognitive and neurological effects.
 These effects include increased focus and mental clarity, improved memory and learning, and reduced symptoms of anxiety and depression.
 Some users also report experiencing a mild euphoria or "buzz" after consuming Lion's Mane mushroom.